Charlie Zeleny

 Charlie Zeleny, also known as Charlie Z, is an American session drummer, music director and solo artist.
 He was also a member of the progressive metal bands Blotted Science and Behold the Arctopus, has played in a duo with keyboardist Jordan Rudess, and has performed drum duets with Terry Bozzio for The Drum Channel.
 His 2011 video project, Drumageddon Brooklyn, was a one-take, continuously shot 8-minute drum solo with Zeleny performing through an entire building in Brooklyn and ending on the building's rooftop.
 Zeleny is also known by his solo artist persona "DRMAGDN: Cyborg/Drummer DJ".

 Early life

-Zeleny began playing drums at the age of 7 in his school concert band and switched to drumset for the school's jazz band when he was 10.
+Zeleny was born on 18 September 1981.
+He began playing drums at the age of 7 in his school concert band and switched to drumset for the school's jazz band when he was 10.
 He attended Morris Knolls High School in Morris County, New Jersey and then Drew University, where he graduated in 2002 with a major in music performance.
 While in high school and college, he also studied drumset privately under Tommy Igoe, Nick Scheuble, Joe Bergamini and John Riley.
 He was accepted at the graduate school of New York University to study jazz drumset performance but he did not attend and decided to pursue a professional career as a musician instead.